Improving Google A2A Protocol: Protecting Sensitive Data and Mitigating Unintended Harms in Multi-Agent Systems: A2A Security Vulnerabilities, Protocol Enhancements, and Research-Based Justification

 \subsection{Insufficiently Granular Token Scopes}

+\textbf{Problem:} Figure \ref{fig: booking example} further illustrates how coarse-grained tokens, once shared, can be used beyond their intended scope, reinforcing the risks of overprivilege.
 Tokens in A2A do not define precise ranges for sensitive transactions, which introduces the risk of privilege escalation.
 For example, a token issued to initiate a payment may inadvertently grant access to unrelated data.
 The study on the multi-agent security tax \cite{peigne2025multi} argues that coarse-grained authorization models increase the probability of data exposure.
 This concern is highlighted by vulnerability CVE-2023-4456 \cite{cve2023-4456} on LokiStack.
-Similarly, CWE-1220 \cite{cwe1220} documents the lack of granularity in access control policies leading to infringements of the principle of the minimum privilege.
+Similarly, CWE-1220 \cite{cwe1220} documents the lack of granularity in access control policies leading to infringements of the principle of least privilege.